(Barossa Valley, World Heritage Area of Ningaloo Coast)

 After a full day at sea, your captain will steer you towards Port Lincoln.
 Approximate arrival time is 10pm.

 Enjoy your last night onboard.

 After your continental breakfast this morning, bid farewell to your captain and crew and disembark (9am).

 Relax on your short flight between Port Lincoln and Adelaide today.
-Flight time is approx. 50 minutes and there are typically various departures throughout the day.
+Flight time is approximately 50 minutes.

 A 75 minute transfer from the domestic airport in Adelaide to The Louise is provided.